-Records indicate the site to be located on the Haigh Moor Rock sandstone of the Middle Coal Measure series from the Carboniferous formation.
+Records indicate the site to be located on shales, mudstones and possibly the 'Kents Rock' sandstone of the Middle Coal Measure series from the Carboniferous formation.
 No superficial deposits are indicated in the vicinity of the site itself.
+Strata is shown to dip towards the NNE (north-north-east) at around 5° (1 in 10) in this vicinity.
 A summary of the surface geology is illustrated on the image below which is an extract from the BGS Onshore Interactive Viewer: